moisestech/deep-learning-js/Part-1-Basic-Concepts/1_dl-js/_1_dl-js.md

   - Informally, accuracy is the fraction of predictions our model got right.
   - Formally, accuracy has the following definition: Accuracy = Number of correct predictions Total number of predictions.
 - **MNIST** - You define a model by multiplying the feature matrix with the weight and add a bias to it, then running it through a softmax function. `y = tf`.
-- **MobileNet** - MobileNet is a streamlined architecture that uses depthwise separable convolutions to construct lightweight deep convolutional neural networks and provides an efficient model for mobile and embedded vision applications [15].
+- **MobileNet** - MobileNet is a streamlined architecture that uses depth-wise separable convolutions to construct lightweight deep convolutional neural networks and provides an efficient model for mobile and embedded vision applications [15].
-  - The structure of MobileNet is based on depthwise separable filters.
+  - The structure of MobileNet is based on depth-wise separable filters.
 - **inference** -
 - **transfer learning** -
 - **neural networks** -